leoliu/ggtags/README.rst

 ggtags-browse-file-as-hypertext

    Use ``htags`` to generate HTML of the source tree.
-This allows browsing the porject in a browser with cross-references.
+This allows browsing the project in a browser with cross-references.

 Integration with other packages
 +++++++++++++++++++++++++++++++